 About the College

 The College offers a variety of Associate Degrees and certificate programs leading directly to workplace readiness and gainful employment.
-During the 2016-2017 academic year, 1,166 degrees and/ or certificates were earned.
-Of those 581 were Associate Degrees and 585 were Certificates.
-The diverse student body reflects the changing demographics of California's various racial/ethnic groups: 6% African American, 22% Asian, 16% Caucasian, 42% Hispanic, ~1% Native American, ~1% Pacific Islander, 5% Other or non-responsive.
-Comprehensive programs and services support the diversity of the community of which San José City College is so rightfully proud.
+During the 2018-2019 academic year, students earned 1,302 degrees and certificates.
+Of those, 700 were Associate Degrees, and 602 were Certificates.
+The diverse student body reflects the changing demographics of California's various racial/ethnic groups: 5% African American, 24% Asian, 12% Caucasian, 39% Hispanic, ~1% Native American, ~1% Pacific Islander, 12% Other or non-responsive.
+Comprehensive programs and services support the diversity of the community, of which SJCC is so rightfully proud.